 They offer complete packages to their clients, including hosting, get a free domain name, SSL certificate, access to web building tools, ongoing maintenance, and continuous tech support.

-Plus, both Wix and GoDaddy provide reliable 24/7 customer services to all their users.
+Plus, both provide reliable 24/7 customer services to all their users.

-So, what are the main differences between Wix and GoDaddy?
-And can you use Wix with GoDaddy?
+So, what are the main differences between these providers?

 There is one main difference between the two website builder leaders.
 Wix is a company focused on providing easy and quick website building and offering its clients a user-friendly drag-and-drop editor, customizable templates, and the Wix ADI (artificial design intelligence) to make the website set up as easy and quick as possible.